robole/xkcd/README.md

 ## Want to learn about the code?

 I wrote an article where I walked through a minimal version of the code - [Read XKCD in the terminal with some bash magic](https://www.roboleary.net/2022/02/24/xkcd-in-the-terminal-with-some-bash-magic.html).
-I also mention alternative approaches.

 ## Attribution